hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 implementation models.

-Although these standards are being developed for Home Performance with ENERGY STAR or whole house programs, they they can be used by other types of programs as well.
+Although these standards are being developed for Home Performance with ENERGY STAR or whole house programs, they can be used by other types of programs as well.

-Even if you are not implementing a whole home program, these use cases are still a great place to start as numerous software vendors are already able to transfer the data required in these use cases.
+Even if implementation is not for a whole home program, these use cases are still a great place to start as numerous software vendors are already able to transfer the data required in these use cases.
 Any subset of data within these use cases will be easy to implement for existing HPXML-compliant tools.

-The standard use cases also represent the required fields that implementation partners have agreed to transfer to date.
+Standard use cases also represent the required fields that implementation partners have agreed to transfer to date.
 These data points have been identified by the BPI WG-5 as sufficient and achievable as data collection requirements for third-party energy modeling tools.
 The BPI data standards support the collection and transfer of additional data points beyond these use cases.
-However, additional data may require substantive changes on behalf of the software vendors.
+However, additional data may require software vendors to make substantive changes.
 Program administrators should recognize the financial impacts of custom data collection requests and consider providing financial assistance to software vendors to meet any customization requests, as appropriate.